 A family moment

-This morning's launch will contain many memories filled with awe and joy.
-Let's start with the fact that I watched the launch live with my 18-year-old son.
+The SpaceX launch will contain many memories filled with awe and joy.
+Let's start with the fact that I watched the launch live with my son, who was 18 at the time.
 7:30am on a Sunday, and he actually got up out of bed and watched the launch with me.
 No one else in the family did, but I didn't expect them to either.
-My son and I are the true science geeks of the house.
+My son and I were the true science geeks of the house.

 He was tired and glassy eyed, but there was still that smile of wonder on his face.
 Both of us marvelled at how fast the launch was from the point of ignition to the moment the rocket left the launch pad.
 That was NOTHING like watching the shuttle launches.